 Now that all that is out of the way… let’s get into it.

-This list will serve as a very useful guide for investing in Sydney in 2021 – for long term growth as an experienced investor.
+This list will serve as a very useful guide for investing in the Sydney property market in 2021 – for long term growth as an experienced investor.

 This list will also help you avoid making any costly mistakes.